Barkosss/OrionServer/README.md

-# MSLauncher Backend
+# OrionServer

-**Decentralized Minecraft launcher backend** — lightweight C++20 HTTP server that runs alongside your Minecraft server.
+**Decentralized Minecraft launcher server** — lightweight C++20 HTTP server that runs alongside your Minecraft server.
 Each server runs its own instance.
 Clients connect directly to the server's IP address.
 No central infrastructure required.

 ## Why Decentralized?